crazcalm/oral-english/clip_questions/jazz_introduction.md

 5. Why is Jazz there?
 6. Who is Mr. Banks?
 7. How did Will (or William) say hello to Jazz?
+8. Why should Mr. Banks care about Jazz?